-Our operating fleet of 45 vessels, which includes 27 newly constructed vessels.
-Our vessels are fitted with cargo cranes and cargo grabs that permit them to load and unload cargo in ports that do not have cargo handling infrastructure in place.
+Our operating fleet of 45 vessels are fitted with cargo cranes and cargo grabs that permit them to load and unload cargo in ports that do not have cargo handling infrastructure in place.
 Our vessels are flagged in the Marshall Islands.
-We own each of our vessels through a separate wholly owned Republic of Marshall Islands subsidiary.
-Our vessels are all employed on time and voyage charters, the following table represents certain information about the Company's operating fleet as of December 31, 2011:
+We own each of our vessels through a separate wholly-owned Marshall Islands subsidiary.
+Our vessels are all employed on time and voyage charters.
+The following table represents certain information about our operating fleet as of December 31, 2013: